PP Police Pay

 Can police arrest without evidence?

-Do police need a warrant UK?
+Do police need a warrant?

 How long can police detain you?